higham/chop/readme.md

 type: the lower precision numbers are stored within a higher precision type.

 The arithmetic formats supported are
+-  'E4M3'                    - NVIDIA quarter precision (4 exponent, 3 mantissa)
+-  'E5M2'                    - NVIDIA quarter precision (5 exponent, 2 mantissa)
 -  'b', 'bfloat16'           - bfloat16,
 -  'h', 'half', 'fp16'       - IEEE half precision (the default),
 -  's', 'single', 'fp32'     - IEEE single precision,
 -  'd', 'double', 'fp64'     - IEEE double precision,
 -  'c', 'custom'             - custom format.

 Subnormal numbers can be supported or not, and in the latter case they are flushed to zero.